 The 180bhp Ford Fiesta ST hot hatch offers a sweet drive, good looks and good value

 The UK has had a long love affair with fast Fords and that looks set to continue with the arrival of the new Ford Fiesta ST - it's so good, we think the Ford Fiesta ST is the very best hot hatch in the business.

 Taking the already impressive standard Ford Fiesta as a base, Ford has added sporty styling tweaks inside and out that only enhance the regular Fiesta’s looks, while power comes from a 180bhp 1.6-litre turbocharged engine.
 Add in stiffer suspension, a sports exhaust and a pair of very supportive Recaro seats, and the Fiesta ST is a thrilling package.

 The fact that it undercuts its rivals – the Renaultsport Clio, Peugeot 208 GTi, MINI Cooper S and Audi S1 by a significant margin – is the icing on the cake.
 If you want even more power then Ford's accredited tuners, Mountune, offer an upgrade to 217bhp.
 Nothing else is touched and the Ford warranty even stays intact.
 It'll cost you just over £600 and in our eyes it's definitely worth doing.

 Our choice: Fiesta ST-2

-The standard Fiesta is a sharply styled supermini, so Ford hasn’t had to work too hard to transform the small hatch into a more muscular-looking pocket rocket.
+The standard Fiesta is one of the most stylish superminis, so Ford hasn’t had to work too hard to transform it into a muscular pocket rocket.

-The design changes really stand out, though, with more defined creases in the body giving a greater visual impact.
-At the front, there’s a larger mesh grille with a deeper front bumper, while the standard car’s sleek, swept-back headlights give the ST a more aggressive look.
+The design changes really stand out, though.
+At the front, there’s a larger mesh grille with a deeper front bumper, while the standard car’s sleek, swept-back headlamps give the ST a more aggressive look.
 LED daytime running lights add a final flourish, while at the rear, a subtle yellow Mountune badge hints at the car’s enhanced performance potential.

-Inside, the changes are less obvious, with metal pedals, bright red flashings for the part-leather seats and revised dials the only highlights.
-The new gauges are much easier to read than in the regular car, which is useful as there’s plenty of performance on offer here.
+Inside, the changes are less obvious, with metal pedals, bright red flashings for the part-leather Recaro seats and revised dials the only highlights.
+The bespoke instruments are much easier to read than in the regular car, which is welcome.